Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 18 Januari 2025 19.41.01 UTC
+- WIB: Sabtu, 18 Januari 2025 20.23.34 UTC
-- WITA: Sabtu, 18 Januari 2025 20.41.01 UTC
+- WITA: Sabtu, 18 Januari 2025 21.23.34 UTC
-- WIT: Sabtu, 18 Januari 2025 21.41.01 UTC
+- WIT: Sabtu, 18 Januari 2025 22.23.34 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"Tragedy is when I cut my finger.
+Comedy is when you fall into an open sewer and die."

-Kategori: technology
+Kategori: funny